MazurenkoNick/thingsboard/application/src/main/data/json/solutions/mine_site_geofencing/description.md

 As an Administrator, you always know where each excavator and haul truck is located inside the mine.
 Machine positions are highlighted on the map, with clear visual indicators showing whether a machine is inside a loading, unloading, or restricted zone.

-Built-in alarms help quickly react to potential issues, such as entering a restricted zone, exceeding the maximum allowed time inside a zone, or operating under critical conditions.
+Built-in alarms help quickly react to potential issues, such as entering a restricted zone, or operating under critical conditions.
-This allows the Administrator to quickly respond to zone violations or delays and maintain safe, continuous operation across the site.
+This allows the Administrator to quickly respond to zone violations and maintain safe, continuous operation across the site.

 #### How to use?